jeffdaly1975/otom/README.md

  - optimized.get.all.isotopes.otom - recipes for how to make all known isotopes

  - token.image.descriptions.otom - descriptions of the rendered image of the tokens

+ - new_isotope.template.txt - template file to insert in my otom.research.otom file with todo items for when there's a newly discovered isotope.